Rovic420/Rovic420/README.md

 - :computer: Currently learning web programming languages.
 - :moneybag: Looking for new peeps who wants to work with me.
 [Contact me](Deloy371@pm.me)
-- :trophy: Goals: Work, Contribute and publish more open-source projects.
+- :trophy: Goals: Work, Contribute and to be success.

 ## :wrench: Technologies